trentmwillis/pretty-okay.dev/_posts/2018-09-17-static-site-api.md

 And that about wraps it up!
 Aside from the bit about the navigation and understanding `$`, it's a relatively straightforward implementation that lets us build an API for accessing a static site.
 Instead of having to completely rearchitect my blog, I can stand up this little Node server to make accessing my blog's content easy!

-You can view a working demo of this on Glitch at [static-site-api.glitch.me](https://static-site-api.glitch.me/) or, alternatively, you can view the entire source code as a single file below.
+You can view a working demo of this on Glitch at [static-site-api.glitch.me](https://static-site-api.glitch.me/) or, alternatively, you can view the entire source code in the snippet below.

 <div class="collapsible">
 {% highlight javascript linenos %}